crutcher-ai/sglang/.devcontainer/observability/README.md

 '
 ```

-After `docker compose down`, the corresponding
-`.devcontainer/storage/logs/container-run-*.log` remains for auditing.
+The log survives `docker compose down` / `docker stop`; each subsequent container
+lifetime produces a new file.

+## Metrics & Traces

+- Prometheus scrapes exporters on localhost (node_exporter at `:9100`,
+  dcgm-exporter at `:9400`, and SGLang at `:30000` once a server instance is
+  running).
+The global `external_labels` block injects `container_run` with the
+  current run ID.
+- The Jaeger all-in-one binary exposes OTLP gRPC/HTTP on `:4317/:4318` so SGLang
+  can emit traces directly without a separate collector.
+- A complete list of currently emitted metrics is maintained in
+  `.devcontainer/observability/metrics_catalog.final.md`.

 ## Workflow Summary

-1. Run `./.devcontainer/setup-storage.sh` on the host once to prepare the storage tree.
+1. Run `./.devcontainer/setup-storage.sh` once to prepare the host directories and
+   seed `.devcontainer/storage/container_run_meta.env` for run metadata.
-2. Launch the devcontainer via VS Code or `docker compose -f .devcontainer/docker-compose-observability.yml up -d`.
+2. Open the devcontainer (VS Code or `devcontainer open`)—Prometheus, Jaeger, and
-3. (Optional) enable the `observability` profile to start Prometheus, Jaeger,
-   DCGM exporter, and node exporter.
-4. Benchmarks and SGLang can read `CONTAINER_RUN_ID` and
-   `CONTAINER_LOG_FILE` from `/telemetry/container_run_meta.env` to tag metrics
-   or to append to the container-lifetime log.

-This README should be updated when services, mounts, or tooling versions change.
+   the exporters start automatically.
+3. Start SGLang via `docker exec ...` as shown above; issue requests and collect
+   metrics/traces.
+4. When finished, stop the container; inspect
+   `.devcontainer/storage/logs/container-run-*.log` and the matching Prometheus/
+   Jaeger directories for the full observability artifact.

+Update this README whenever binaries, ports, or storage paths change.